ehgp/realtime_crypto_arbitrage_bot/README.md

 ## Disclosure

-Use are your own risk and do your own research.<br>
+Use at your own risk and do your own research.<br>
 Not responsible for lost funds.

 ## Support